 - Music.
 Listening or playing an instrument can help calm your mind immensely.

 - Cooking.
 Time to learn some new healthy recipes!

-Note: It is normal for people who are dependent on alcohol to experience symptoms such as a headache, nausea and sweating when they start to detox.
-However, if you experience any of the following, you should seek emergency help either at the ER or a detox centre (our rehab, for example, has an inhouse withdrawal management where detox is done):
+Note: It is normal for people with alcohol dependence to experience symptoms such as a headache, nausea and sweating when they start to detox.
+However, if you experience any of the following, you should seek emergency help either at the ER or a detox centre (our rehab, for example, has an in house withdrawal management where detox is done):